aws-samples/scp-alternative-solution/README.md

 However Service Control Policies (SCPs) feature in AWS Organizations is not available in the China regions (BJS and ZHY) yet as of Sep 2021.

-This repository is part of [the blog post](TBD) that guides users through implementing a SCP Alternative Solution for China Region from scratch.
+This repository is part of [the CN blog post](https://aws.amazon.com/cn/blogs/china/scp-alternative-based-on-iam-permission-boundaries/) that guides users through implementing a SCP Alternative Solution for China Region from scratch.

 ## Rationale